 Explanatory speech is one of the types of speech which is given to critically explain a situation or thing.
 They are somewhat similar in nature to the demonstrative speech.
 However, the explanatory speech is different from the demonstrative speech in the sense that the explanatory speech gives a detailed step by step and breaks down of how to do something.
 It is also different in the sense that it does not make use of visual aid to assist in understanding.

 The explanatory speech simply just details the step by step to get the know-how on any task or subject.
-A good example of explanatory speech is the one being given by a speaker on a food talk show, explaining the step by step procedures to make various dishes or the witness explaining how an event took place.
+A good example of an explanatory speech is the one being given by a speaker on a food talk show, explaining the step-by-step procedures to make various dishes or the witness explaining how an event took place.

 During the cause of a formal debate event, there is a lot of verbal exchanges being made by the two or more parties involved.
 This act of debating takes shape in many forms in our contemporary society.
 These forms include the following; classical, impromptu, parliamentary, mock trails, extemporaneous and even public forum.